Skip to main content

 Book for Tokyo planning, not a fully telegraphed format

-The decision is simple: consider ADI if the verified schedule works for your itinerary and you are comfortable confirming meal details directly with the restaurant.
+The decision is simple: consider ADI if the schedule works for your itinerary and you are comfortable confirming meal details directly with the restaurant.
 Dinner runs Tuesday through Saturday from 6–10 PM, while lunch is listed Wednesday through Saturday from 11:30 AM–2 PM.
 The restaurant is closed Sunday and Monday.

 For a wider Tokyo plan, use Our full Tokyo restaurants guide, then branch out with Our full Tokyo bars guide and Our full Tokyo hotels guide.
 Other named comparisons to consider include ADI, Cuore Azzurro, Icaro, T nakameguro, UDATSU SUSHI, ラ・ブーシェリー・デュ・ブッパ.